marcpage/libernet/notes.md

 To be a *pending* transaction, however, it must contain at least one signature.

 Cancelation signatures in the *pending* section allow signatures to be withdrawn.
-To cancel a signature, instead of signing the pending transaction, the hash of the pending transaction is signed.
+To cancel a signature, instead of signing the pending transaction, the signature of the pending transaction is signed.
 The block that contains a cancellation will be the last block that contains cancellation as well as the signature that is being cancelled.
 If all signatures for a pending transaction are cancelled, then the pending transaction is no longer listed in future transactions.